 WORSHIP AT ST. PAUL CHURCH

 Note: Due the Covid-19 virus, we are not holding on-site worship services until further notice.
 In the meantime, join us at our Facebook page at 10:00am on Sundays as we gather for Online Worship, via Facebook Live.
-We will also offer an In-Person Vespers Service, beginning on July 8.

 If you can’t be with us on Sunday morning, you can watch the service at a later time at our Facebook page or on the Sermons page of our website (we usually have the videos uploaded to the Sermons page within an hour of the live service).